stripe/veneur/README.md

 * `api_hostname` - The Datadog API URL to post to.
 Probably `https://app.datadoghq.com`.
 * `metric_max_length` - How big a buffer to allocate for incoming metric lengths.
 Metrics longer than this will get truncated!
+* `flush_max_per_body` - how many metrics to include in each JSON body POSTed to Datadog.
+Veneur will POST multiple bodies in parallel if it goes over this limit.
+A value around 100k-150k is recommended; in practice we've seen Datadog reject bodies over about 195k.
 * `debug` - Should we output lots of debug info? :)
 * `hostname` - The hostname to be used with each metric sent.
 Defaults to `os.Hostname()`
 * `interval` - How often to flush.
 Something like 10s seems good.